 Opinions differ as to the time when the text was compiled.
 According to traditional belief it originated in the Western Zhou period 西周 (11th cent.-770 BCE), but even then it must be assumed that at least some paragraphs were added in later times.

-The Hongfan is the oldest surviving text that described the theory of the Five Processes (wuxing 五行).
+The Hongfan is the oldest surviving text that described the theory of the Five Agents (wuxing 五行).
 It explains that Gun 鯀, father of Yu the Great 大禹, tried to block the floods of the rivers by using earth but failed because he was ignorant of the particular nature of the two elements water and earth and the relations between them.
 His son Yu was more intelligent and relied on the construction of canals in order to redirect the force of floods.
 Yu's method was a correct application of the element to guide the waters along dykes and embankments, and not by dams that obstructed the elementary power of the water.

-The nature of the Five Processes is explained as follows: "(The nature of) water is to soak and descend; of fire, to blaze and ascend; of wood, to be crooked and straight; of metal, to yield and change; while (that of) earth is seen in seed-sowing and in-gathering.
+The nature of the Five Agents is explained as follows: "(The nature of) water is to soak and descend; of fire, to blaze and ascend; of wood, to be crooked and straight; of metal, to yield and change; while (that of) earth is seen in seed-sowing and in-gathering.
 That which soaks and descends becomes salt; that which blazes and ascends becomes bitter; that which is crooked and straight becomes sour; that which yields and changes becomes acrid; and from seed-sowing and in-gathering comes sweetness." (transl.
 Legge 1865) Marxist scholars explain that this image of nature revealed inherent dialectics, and a materialist approach.